 Speaker: Martin Redhead (Group Lead, UCB Pharma), Catherine Wark (Applications Manager, BMG LABTECH Ltd.)

-In drug discovery campaigns, the binding of drug candidates to a target is usually analysed at equilibrium.
+In drug discovery campaigns, the binding affinity of drug candidates to a target is usually analysed at equilibrium.
 This abstraction of a biological system bears some risks and is often poorly predictive of efficacy and potency in patients.
 This is manly caused by the fact that complex living organisms such as human beings are non-equilibrium in nature.

 The study of binding kinetics can efficiently be performed on microplate readers.
 It neither relies on radioactivity, nor requires expensive instrumentation or multiple reactions for individual timepoints.
 Additionally, the use of a microplate reader for kinetic binding assays, extends the use of kinetic assays to screening purposes.